Codecademy/docs/content/numpy/concepts/math-methods/terms/floor/floor.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
-  - 'paths/data-science'
-  - 'paths/data-science-foundations'
 ---

 In the NumPy library, the **`.floor()`** method rounds down a number or an array of numbers to the nearest smallest integer.
 It returns an array without commas separating the elements.
-To view the output with commas, use [`.repr()`](https://www.codecademy.com/resources/docs/python/built-in-functions/repr).
+To view the output with commas, use the [`.repr()`](https://www.codecademy.com/resources/docs/python/built-in-functions/repr) function.

 ## Syntax